 Adam Schwartz’s debut collection of stories, The Rest of the World, won the Washington Writers’ Publishing House 2020 prize for fiction.
 Purchase book here.

 His stories have won Poets & Writers’ WEX Award, Philadelphia Stories’ Marguerite McGlinn contest, Baltimore City Paper’s story contest and have been published in Arkansas Review, Mississippi Review, Raritan, J Journal, Gargoyle, Popshot, The Doctor T.J.
 Eckleburg Review, Little Patuxent Review, and Saranac Review.
 A novella-length story appeared in December Magazine.
-In September 2019 his story collection was named a finalist in the Orison Book Contest, judged by Victor LaValle.
-His non-fiction has appeared in the Baltimore Sun, Sewanee Review, Pittsburgh Post-Gazette, The Forward, New York Daily News, Sun Sentinel, Washington Independent Review of Books, Bethesda Magazine.
-He attended the One Story 2016 Writers’ Conference and Sewanee Writers’ Conference in 2018.
+His story collection was named a finalist in the 2019 Orison Book Contest, judged by Victor LaValle.
+His non-fiction has appeared in Newsweek, Baltimore Sun, Baltimore Banner, Sewanee Review, Pittsburgh Post-Gazette, Chicago Tribune, The Forward, New York Daily News, Washington Independent Review of Books, Bethesda Magazine.
+He’s attended the One Story Writers’ Conference and the Sewanee Writers’ Conference.
 He has an MFA from Washington University in St. Louis.
-For twenty-four years, he has taught high school in Baltimore City.
+For 26 years, he has taught high school in Baltimore.